perklet/proxy3/README.md

 ## Customization

+`proxy3` can be customized by providing handler functions via commandline options.
+It's not possible to use `proxy3` as a python library for now, but PRs are welcomed.

 You can easily customize the proxy and modify the requests/responses or save something to the files.
 The ProxyRequestHandler class has 3 methods to customize: